Introduction to the Baltic Tribal Landscape

 Alliances with Polish and Danish Princes

-Sometimes, fragmentation among the Baltic tribes was mirrored by divisions among their Christian neighbors.
-The Teutonic Order skillfully navigated the politics of Poland and the Baltic region, forming temporary alliances with Polish dukes against the Prussian tribes, and later with the Danish king against the Estonians.
-These external alliances provided additional military resources and diplomatic cover.
-However, they also sowed the seeds of future conflicts, as the Order's growing power eventually alarmed the Polish and Lithuanian states.
+Sometimes, the fragmentation among the Baltic tribes was mirrored by divisions among their Christian neighbors, and the Teutonic Order skillfully navigated these complexities.
+The Order formed temporary alliances with Polish dukes of Masovia, Pomerania, and Silesia against the Prussian tribes, and later with the Danish king Valdemar II against the Estonians.
+These external alliances provided additional military resources, diplomatic cover in European courts, and access to supply bases.
+The Order's most famous agreement, the Treaty of Christburg (1249) with the Prussian tribes, was actually a negotiated settlement that followed a major Prussian uprising—the Order understood that fragmentation could work both ways and that even submission treaties had to be carefully crafted.
+However, these external alliances sowed seeds of future conflicts, as the Order's growing power and territorial ambitions eventually alarmed the Polish and Lithuanian states, leading to the cataclysmic Battle of Grunwald in 1410.

 Comparison with Other Crusade Theaters